libra2org/libra2-core/libra2-move/libra2-vm-benchmarks/README.md

 ---
-id: Aptos-vm-benchmarks
+id: Libra2-vm-benchmarks
 title: Libra2 VM Benchmarks
 ---

 ## Libra2 VM Benchmarks

 The Libra2 VM Benchmark allows anyone to specify a set of Move modules and benchmark the running time of transactions in the Libra2VM measured in milliseconds.
-The Aptos VM Benchmark allows an arbitrary amount of packages to be benchmarked.
+The Libra2 VM Benchmark allows an arbitrary amount of packages to be benchmarked.

 ## Usage